samturner/COMP3308-assignment-2/3. report/REPORT.md

 ## 4. Conclusions

 ## 5. Reflection

+In doing this assignment the most important thing we learned was about methods for inference in Bayesian Networks, namely *variable elimination* and *likelihood weighting* and the benefits and disadvantages of each.
+We learned that *variable elimination* (exponential complexity) is generally less efficient than *likelihood weighting* but may be appropriate for use with small data sets.

+We also learned the methodology for constructing Bayesian Networks given a problem domain.
+We now understand the importance of outlining your random variables and constructing a network such that they mirror the independence criteria outlined in the domain.

 ## 6. How to Run
-Running our code is very simple.
+Running our code is very simple simply run
 `python q4.py <m> <n>`

-where m is the number of runs, and n is the number of samples in each run.
+where `m` is the number of runs, and `n` is the number of samples in each run.

-## 7. Bibliography & Links